AliceWonderMiscreations/libbitcoin-RPM/README.md

 just might cry if I find out, that is all.

 Please note that the Public Domain nature only applies to RPM spec files that I wrote from scratch (all of the libbitcoin spec files).
-For many of the other RPM spec files, I started with RPM spec files provided by CentOS, EPEL, or Fedora.
+For several (all cuurently) of the other RPM spec files, I started with RPM spec files provided by CentOS, EPEL, or Fedora.

 Obviously I can not apply the CC0 public domain license to those.
 For RPM spec files here where `Alice Wonder` is not the oldest entry in the `changelog`